swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 This tells `find` to locate only files.
 Now try these commands:

     find . -type f -name "*1*"
-    find . -type f -name "*1*" -or -name "*2*" -print find . -type f -name "*1*" -and -name "*2*" -print
+    find . -maxdepth 1 -type f -print find . -mindepth 2 -type f -print find . -type f -name "*1*" -print -o -name "*2*" -print find . -type f -name "*1*" -and -name "*2*" -print

 The `find` command can acquire a list of files and perform some operation on each file.
 Try this command out:

+    find . -type f -exec grep Volume {} \;

+This command finds every file within and below the current directory, and then searches each file for a line which contains the word "Volume".
+How does it do this?
+The `-exec` argument allow `find` to run to the program `grep`, multiple times, such that each file name is inserted whenever the `{}` occurs (as an arguement to `grep`.
+The trailing `\;` is used to terminate the command, in order to end the task run by `-exec`.

+We'll talk a bit more
+about grep after the break, but you'll use the `{}` trick in the exercises below.

+## BONUS Topic: Using xargs to pass information to another program

+The above command is slow, because it is calling a new instance of `grep` for each item the `find` returns.
+A faster way to repeat the same task is to use the `xargs` command:

     find . -type f -print | xargs grep Volume

-`find` generates a list of all the files we are interested in, then we *pipe* them to `xargs`, which passes the list of items as arguments to `grep`.
+`find` generates a list of all the files we are interested in, then we *pipe* (`|`) them to `xargs`. `xargs` takes the items given to it and passes them as arguments to `grep`. `xargs` generally only creates a single instance of `grep` (or whatever program it is running).
+We'll also use the *pipe* (`|`) more after the break.

 * * * *
 **Exercises**

+Let's clean up this data!
 Navigate to the `data` directory.
 Use one `find` command to perform #1 below.
-Numbers 2 and 3 do not require `find`:
+Number 2 does not require `find`:

 1. Find any file whose name is "NOTES" within `data` and its subdirectories, and delete it

 2. Create a new directory called `cleaneddata`

-3. Move all of the files within `data` and its subdirectories to the `cleaneddata` directory
+3. Copy all of the files (only) within the subdirectories of `data` into `cleaneddata`.
+(Hint: remember the wildcard.
+If you mess up, you can just delete the contents of cleaneddata, and try again.)

-Hint: If you make a mistake and need to start over just do the
-following:

-1. Navigate to the `shell` directory

-2. Delete the `data` directory

-3. Enter the command: `git checkout -- data` You should see that the data directory has reappeared in its original state
+4. Rename all of the files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.txt.txt`)

+**BONUS**

+Redo exercise 4, except rename only the files which do not already end in `.txt`.
+You will have to use the `man` command to figure out how to search for files which do not match a certain name.

 * * * *